Malware Analysis 1

 What to expect

-This is a three day course that runs from 8:30a-5:00p.
-We will all sit together in one classroom.
-Each topic in the course will include lectures, quizzes, labs, and lab review.
+This is a three-day course introducing students to malware analysis triage.
+Each topic in the course will include lectures, labs, and lab review.
 We will rinse and repeat this cadence throughout the full 3 days.
+Students should have some exposure to cybersecurity as well as experience with handling virtual machines, including snapshotting and network configuration.

 Audience